chocobearz/reversi/README.md

 We start assuming the worst case for the maximizer (root) at -infinity for Alpha and infinity for Beta.

-Alpha and beta scores are calculated using the `finalHeuristic` (more on heuristics in [Heuristics](#heuristics)).
-Alpha beta is recursively called in order to traverse the tree while swapping between minimizing and maximizing.
+Alpha and Beta scores are calculated using the `finalHeuristic` (more on heuristics in [Heuristics](#heuristics)).
+Alpha Beta is recursively called in order to traverse the tree while swapping between minimizing and maximizing.
 When minimizing the new score value is compared to the current Beta value that has been seen in the tree.
 If the current value is less than the saved Beta, the